bengukalo/bengukalo/content/authors/admin/_index.md

 - Visitors

 ---
 I am a Clinical Psychologist & Neuropsychologist who is a supporter of science communication.
-I am hoping to be a visual neuroscientist one day.
+I am hoping to build a career as a visual neuroscientist.